Pluggable-Transports/Pluggable-Transports-website/_pages/how-transports.md

 ### Making it look like something else

-For adversaries willing or able to effectively combat scrambling, another approach is transforming the traffic to look like known - and approved - traffic.
+For adversaries willing or able to effectively combat scrambling, another approach is transforming the traffic to look like known - and approved - traffic with [Replicant](https://software.pluggabletransports.info/replicant), which utilizes AI to continuously analyze and adapt to allowed traffic patterns, and [Optimizer](https://software.pluggabletransports.info/optimizer), which employs various strategies to mimic legitimate traffic behaviors, a few relevant examples.”
+.
 This faces its own challenges, as it becomes an arms race to ensure that this "[shape-shifting](/transports/#shape-shifting)" is good enough to continuously fool the censor - not just as the traffic, but also at the end-points.
 If, for example, you are shape-shifting your traffic into vanilla http, the server will need to respond like a real web server.
 [The Parrot is Dead](https://www.cs.utexas.edu/~shmat/shmat_oak13parrot.pdf) explains the challenges these protocols face.

-However, using this approach can force even more resource-intensive follow-up scanning (the censor must now determine if the server is "correct" or not).
+Given the added complexity, using this approach can force even more resource-intensive follow-up scanning (the censor must now determine if the server is "correct" or not).

 ### Hiding in the crowd